Documentation

 Configure models and providers

 Once the Web UI opens, finish onboarding by connecting at least one model provider.
-Use the guided onboarding prompt if it appears, or reopen the model configuration flow from Settings.
-The goal is simple: give Agent Zero a provider, an API key if required, and a first set of models.
+Use the guided onboarding prompt if it appears, or open the same flow again from Settings later.
+The goal is simple: choose Cloud or Local, add a key or account connection if required, then pick your main and utility models.

 Step 3